-On August 8, 2023, the Company's our Board of Directors approved a broad-based strategic reprioritization (the "Reprioritization").
-The Company We determined to take actions to reduce certain operational and workforce expenses no longer deemed core to ongoing operations to extend its our cash runway and drive innovation and growth in high-potential clinical development and value-creating opportunities.
-These actions included a shift in commercial strategy for IGALMITTM in the institutional setting, as described under "IGALMITTM Revised Commercialization" below, a reduction of in-hospital commercialization expenses, a de-prioritization of programs no longer determined to be core to ongoing operations, as described under "Our Neuroscience Clinical Programs" and "Our Immuno-Oncology Clinical Programs," and a prioritization on at-home treatment setting opportunities for BXCL501.
-BXCL501 in treating agitation associated with Alzheimer's dementia (AAD) and in the acute treatment of agitation associated with bipolar disorders and schizophrenia in the at-home setting.
-As part of this strategy, the Company's our Board of Directors approved a reduction of approximately 60% of the Company's current our workforce.
-The Company notified impacted employees of the Reprioritization on August 14, 2023.
-Annual Annualized operating expenses are expected to be reduced by approximately \$80,000, and Reprioritization initiatives are expected to extend \$80,000.
-As of December 31, 2023, the Company's cash runway into mid-2024.
-The Reprioritization was substantially completed early in the fourth quarter of 2023 completed.
+On August 8, 2023, our Board of Directors approved a broad-based strategic reprioritization (the "Reprioritization").
+We determined to take actions to reduce certain operational and workforce expenses no longer deemed core to ongoing operations to extend our cash runway and drive innovation and growth in high-potential clinical development and value-creating opportunities.
+These actions included a shift in commercial strategy for IGALMITM in the institutional setting, a reduction of in-hospital commercialization expenses, a de-prioritization of programs no longer determined to be core to ongoing operations, and a prioritization on opportunities for BXCL501 in treating agitation associated with Alzheimer's dementia (AAD) and in the acute treatment of agitation associated with bipolar disorders and schizophrenia in the at-home setting.
+As part of this strategy, our Board of Directors approved a reduction of approximately 60% of our workforce.
+Annualized operating expenses are expected to be reduced by approximately \$80,000.
+As of December 31, 2023, the Reprioritization was substantially completed.

-As a result of the Reprioritization, the Company recorded restructuring costs of \$4,163 in the three-month period year ended September 30, 2023 December 31, 2023.
-These costs consisted of severance and benefit costs of \$4,063 and contract termination costs of \$100, all of which are expected to be paid in cash. \$100.
-The Company paid \$149 \$3,998 of severance and benefit costs and \$100 of contract termination costs during the three-month period year ended September 30, 2023 December 31, 2023.
-Accrued restructuring All remaining costs of \$3,914 are included in Accrued expenses in the Condensed Consolidated Balance Sheets as of September 30, 2023.
-The remaining costs are expected to be primarily \$24 were paid during the fourth first quarter of 2023.
-The estimated costs that the Company expects to incur and the expected timing to complete the Reprioritization are subject to a number of assumptions, and actual results may differ.
-The Company may also incur other cash or non-cash charges not currently contemplated due to events that may occur as a result of, or in association with, the Reprioritization.
-2024.
+As a result of the Reprioritization, the Company recorded restructuring costs of \$4,163 in the year ended December 31, 2023.
+These costs consisted of severance and benefit costs of \$4,063 and contract termination costs of \$100.
+The Company paid \$3,998 of severance and benefit costs and \$100 of contract termination costs during the year ended December 31, 2023.
+All remaining costs of \$24 were paid during the first quarter of 2024.